The Vault

 Fiscal Favoritism

-The blind are eligible for a higher standard deduction; the deaf or otherwise disabled don’t get special treatment.
+Blind people are eligible for a higher standard deduction; the deaf or otherwise disabled don’t get special treatment.
 A songwriter who sells his music catalog pays a capital gains tax on the earnings.
-But painters, photographers, writers, and other artists selling a body of work are subject to income taxes, which can be significantly higher.
+However, painters, photographers, writers, and other artists selling a body of work are subject to income taxes, which can be significantly higher.

 Mixed (Car) Signals